CatMKennedy/API-explore/README.md

 ## Database

 The data model is for demonstration only and contains a list of countries, with country name, capital, area and population.
-(Data is approximately based on the tutorial at: https://realpython.com/api-integration-in-python/#flask).
-In the repo, the database is already initialised and contains 10 example countries.
+The database is already initialised and contains 10 example countries.
+(Data is partly based on the tutorial at: https://realpython.com/api-integration-in-python/#flask).

 ## USER GUIDE